christiskatsouris/Robust_HDIVX_Cointegration/README.md

 - Belloni, A., Hansen, C., & Newey, W. (2017).
 Simultaneous confidence intervals for high-dimensional linear models with many endogenous variables. arXiv preprint arXiv:1712.08102.
 - Gold, D., Lederer, J., & Tao, J. (2020).
 "Inference for high-dimensional instrumental variables regression".
 Journal of Econometrics, 217(1), 79-111.
+- Ning, Y., & Liu, H. (2017).
+A general theory of hypothesis tests and confidence regions for sparse high dimensional models.
+The Annals of Statistics, 45(1), 158-195.
 - Van de Geer, S., Bühlmann, P., Ritov, Y. A., & Dezeure, R. (2014).
 On asymptotically optimal confidence regions and tests for high-dimensional models.
 The Annals of Statistics, 42(3), 1166-1202.

 # Acknowledgments